Sensative/strips-lora-translator-open-source/README.txt

 See LICENSE.txt for license and copyright information (MIT open source license).

+For TTN users we recommend using the https://gitlab.com/sensative/strips-lora-translator-ttn/-/blob/main/strips-ttn-decoder.js
+TTN decoder, which is a simplified version of this project adapted to TTN.

 The code comes in the following files:
   - raw-translate.js : Legacy version of the Strips translator.
 Reference design.
   - strips-translate.js : Data-driven version which also can decode downlinks.